Pvcunha/sim-2d-robosim/Sim2d.rst

 	}
 	transition t9 {
 		from SDribble
-		to ScheckGameMode
+		to j1
-		exec
 	}
+	transition t1 {
+		from SGoToBall
+		to j0
+	}
+transition t2 {
+		from j2
+		to SDribble
+		condition not wm . canShoot
+	}
+	transition t6 {
+		from j2
+		to SShoot
+		condition wm . canShoot
+	}
 	transition t5 {
 		from SShoot
 		to j1
 	}
-	transition t1 {
+	transition t7 {
-		from SGoToBall
+		from j1
-		to j0
+		to ScheckGameMode
+		action exec
 	}
 }